phhai1710/phhai1710/README.md

  Project Lead & Senior iOS Developer

  <li>Participating in activities of maintenance and develop new features in mobile applications.</li>
- <li>Analyzing requirements, estimating new features and planning sprint scope.</li>
+ <li>Acting as PO, Tech Lead to analyzing requirements, estimating new features and planning sprint scope.</li>
  <li>Managing tasks, team members and review code.</li>
  <li>Taking responsibility of communicating with clients and team members.</li>
  <li>Participating in interview process to look for bright candidates.</li>